 Felipe Castelblanco is a multidisciplinary artist working at the intersection of socially engaged and Media art.
-His work explores new frontiers of public space and enables coexistent encounters between unlikely audiences.
-Felipe is a PhD Candidate at the Basel Art Academy FHNW (Switzerland), holds an MFA from Carnegie Mellon University (U.S) and a BA from Javeriana University (Colombia).
-He has exhibited at museums and galleries in Europe, U.S, and South America and is the recipient of several awards including the Starr Fellowship at the Royal Academy Schools in London (UK).
+His work explores new frontiers of public space that enable coexistent encounters between unlikely audiences.
+Felipe is a PhD Candidate at the Basel Art Academy HGK -FHNW (Switzerland), holds an MFA from Carnegie Mellon University (U.S) and a BA from Javeriana University (Colombia).
+He has exhibited at museums and galleries in Europe, the U.S and South America.
+He is the recipient of several awards including the Starr Fellowship at the Royal Academy Schools in London (UK) and has served as a Cultural Emissary for the U.S State Department to the Philippines (2015).

-Most recently Felipe Castelblanco has collaborated with participants from 10 countries to turn the world upside-down (Norte Es Sur, 2011 – 2016); sailed around the world in the smallest makeshift boat (Drifitless, 2012-2017); and assembled a team of Latino day labourers to paint houses—on canvas—in the streets of Philadelphia (We Paint Houses, 2013).
+Most recently Felipe Castelblanco has collaborated with participants from 10 countries to turn the world upside-down (Norte Es Sur, 2011 – 2016); sailed around the world in the smallest makeshift boat (Driftless, 2012-2017); initiated a Media Collective with refugees living in Cologne (Borderless TV, 2016); and assembled a team of Latino day labourers to paint houses—on canvas—in the streets of Philadelphia (We Paint Houses, 2013).